 Do not respond, pay the demanded fee or click on any links in the email.

 These emails – which often contain poor grammar and spelling – are sent randomly and en masse, without the knowledge of whether the material has been viewed or not, but either way, they can result in fear and panic, especially if the recipient has indeed been indulging in what has been claimed.
 Some of the emails, however, include mention of one of the recipient’s passwords, making the threat seem more real.
-The password will almost certainly have been gleaned through criminal circulation of stolen or otherwise compromised login details rather than from spyware.
+The password will almost certainly have been gleaned through criminal circulation of customer login details that have been stolen in large-scale data breaches.
+These username and password combinations end up in lists which are traded through criminal networks.
+Therefore, it is extremely unlikely that your password has been taken as a result of any kind of malware on your computer or mobile device.
+It does, however add a degree of credibility to the threat, making some people believe that they really have been spied on.

 Whilst any fraudulent email is both legally and morally unacceptable, those based on blackmail seem particularly sinister as, in this case, the victim’s reputation and potentially, moral standing, could be put at risk.